Your most powerful dark spot brightening step costs less than any serum.

 Not sure which sunscreen fits your skin best? → Take Our Skincare Quiz Based on a variety of Skin types

 Sun protection is just one piece of the puzzle.
-Exfoliation helps too — here’s how.
+Exfoliation helps too .
+Here is our comprehensive article on the best exfoliators for dark spots.

 I wouldn’t.
 Even if your makeup or moisturizer says SPF 30 or 50, the amount most of us actually apply isn’t anywhere near enough to give that level of protection.
 I like to think of makeup SPF as a bonus — but never a replacement for proper sunscreen.